Skip to main content

 Please read through the sections below and if you have any questions, email me (Kristin Thorson).
 My role is to assist potential applicants and facilitate the grant review process.

-Be sure to read through the applicant requirements so that you understand our policy on overhead expenses as well as large equipment/salary expenses.
-If you are uncertain whether your proposed project falls within AFSA’s research-funding goals, the quickest way to find out is to email a brief Letter of Intent (LOI) in PDF format (see the last section for details).
+If you are uncertain whether your proposed project falls within AFSA’s research-funding goals, email AFSA a brief Letter of Intent (LOI).
+All LOIs should be in PDF format; see the last section of this page for details.

 Kindest regards,